 Yes.
-The three-passenger elevator, model PVE52, is wheelchair-accessible and has an interior diameter of 43.5”.
+The three-passenger elevator, model PVE52, is wheelchair-accessible.
+Its cab has an interior diameter of 43.5”.
 There is plenty of space for a wheelchair and an attendant.
-The 32” entrance enables easy rolling of a wheelchair into and out of the car.
+The 32” entrance and precision landing leveling enables easy rolling of a wheelchair into and out of the car.

 Q. What should I know about installing Pneumatic Elevators?

 Each vacuum elevator is pre-assembled and tested for operation and safety at the factory located in the US.
 No shaft/hoistway or pit is required making required construction a minimum.
 The ground floor must be completely level as this is where the PVE is mounted.
 Simple holes between floors enable the vacuum elevator to be installed.
 Installation requires about 2 days.
 Our PVE installation process is faster, less expensive, and less disruptive to your household than traditional elevators.

 Q. Are pneumatic vacuum elevators a new technology?